The 6 Best Non-Toxic Mattresses of 2023, According to Sleep Experts

 RD.COM, VIA MERCHANT (3)

 You may think a mattress is a mattress, right?
-But if you’re buying a new mattress, know that many beds are hiding a dark secret.
-Certain sleep surfaces consist of chemical components that could make you sick.
+But if you’re buying a new mattress, know that many beds are hiding a dark secret: Certain sleep surfaces consist of chemical components that could make you sick.
 That’s why finding the best non-toxic mattress is so important.

 “Most mattresses typically contain polyurethane foam, which includes petroleum chemicals,” explains Tasha Stoiber, PhD, a senior scientist at the Environmental Working Group (EWG).
 “This foam can off-gas, or emit, volatile organic compounds (VOCs), which are harmful to health and have been linked to respiratory irritation and nervous system harm.”

-Best non-toxic mattresses
+The best non-toxic mattresses

 Best overall non-toxic mattress